 Image courtesy of Visit Bristol

 This lovely, upscale, Victorian neighborhood is perfect for a stroll to admire some of the Victorian terraces, Georgian architecture and colorful buildings.
 It’s also a fabulous for window shopping, or actual shopping if budget allows, at the boutiques of local artisans and designers.
 Be sure to visit the Victorian arcade and look up at the beautiful glass ceiling.
+It was definitely one of our favorite places to visit in Bristol.

 5. Cabot Tower